Y4HYA4/CodePath_beta/README.md

-### An essay for an e-learning coding course with paths and more ideas.
+### An essay for an e-learning platform that includes paths and additional courses.